adavernas/toolbox/README.md

 # toolbox
-Toolbox for "A Solution Method for Continuous-Time General Equilibrium Models" Adrien d’Avernas and Quentin Vandeweyer (November 17, 2020)
+Toolbox for "A Solution Method for Continuous-Time General Equilibrium Models" Adrien d’Avernas, Valentin Schubert, and Quentin Vandeweyer (November 17, 2020)

 List of code files in the folder ’files’
 - main.m: solves the model and produces the figures